Recipe #1, geom_medians() and geom_means()

 Step 0: use base ggplot2 to get the job done

-It’s a good idea to look at how you’d get things done without Stat extension first, just using ‘base’ ggplot2.
+It’s a good idea to get things done without Stat extension first, just using ‘base’ ggplot2.
 The computational moves you make here can serve a reference for building our extension function.

 # Compute.